HazeLdevgggg/Spotify-Bot-Local/README.md

 # 👋 ｜ Spotify Local Bot

-- Use spotify bot in your own computer.
+- Use spotify bot in your own computer / the AU3 file is the sourcecode you have to run the .exe file.
+Don't miss to write all (x,y) as show in the /exemples/coordonées.png
+-
 # 🛠️ ｜ Demo